Hypnootis/relational-databases/README.md

 # Relational Databases
 Tasks for a relational databases course in Lapland UAS, Machine learning and Data engineering programme.

+The tasks are done by documenting commands done inside the command line (Postgresql), in this case running Postgresql as a service inside WSL2 Debian.

 <ol>
   <li>Creating database, tables (8p)</li>
   <li>SQL (45p)</li>